deasterly/CPMT-1077/Users_Groups_and_Permissions_Study_Aid.md

 1. Create the groups in Table 1.
 ..* Remember `groupadd --help` and `man groupadd` to find the options and order of arguments.
-2. Go to the _./scripts/_ directory of the GIT repository where you downloaded this file and run the script _grade-groups-lab.sh_.
+2. Run the script _grade-groups-lab.sh_.
+..* Remember!
+The _./scripts/_ and _./scripts/DATA_FILES/_ directories should have been copied recursively to /usr/local/bin/ and made executable with `sudo chmod +x /usr/local/bin/*` if you followed the README file.
 ..* Correct any errors identified by the grading script until you are successful.

 3. Create the user accounts in Table 2.
 ..* Remember `useradd --help`, `usermod --help`, and the manual pages for help with options and the order of command arguments.
 ..* Be sure to set the GECOS comment field to contain exactly what is shown in the "Full Name" column.
 The grading script WILL check for this.
-..* If your distribution does not default to creating a private group for each user with a GID number that matches the UID, you may need to edit `/etc/login.defs` or use `useradd --user-group [options]...
+..* Be sure each user has a home directory created at /home/USERNAME.
+Also be sure to set a umask in ~/.bashrc for each user that needs a umask different from your system default.
+If your distribution does not create user home directories by default, you may need to edit `/etc/login.defs` or use `useradd --create-home [options]...
 LOGIN` .
+..* If your distribution does create a private group for each user with a GID number that matches the UID by default, you may need to edit `/etc/login.defs` or use `useradd --user-group [options]...
+LOGIN` .
-4. Go to the _./scripts/_ directory of the GIT repository where you downloaded this file and run the script _grade-users-lab.sh_, and _grade-files-lab.sh_.
+4. Go to the _./scripts/_ directory of the GIT repository where you downloaded this file and run the script _grade-users-lab.sh_.
 ..* Correct any errors identified by the grading script until you are successful.

 5. Create the files and directories in Table 3.